GreenRestaurantClosings/Data-Science/README.md

 Project Manager: Osmar Coronel

-Holds our code for pulling data from sources and pushing to Firebase
+Holds our code for pulling data from sources and pushing to Firebase.
+Check /FullStack.